grafana/tempo/docs/tempo/website/grafana-agent/span-metrics.md

 # Generating metrics from spans

-Span metrics allows you to generate metrics from your tracing data automatically.
+Span metrics allow you to generate metrics from your tracing data automatically.
 Span metrics aggregates request, error and duration (RED) metrics from span data.
 Metrics are exported in Prometheus format.